-From preschool onwards, covering his lifespan, your child’s language development to a great extent determines whether learning is going to be a breeze or a battle.
-The language stimulation you give your child will help determine how smart he is going to be.
+From preschool onwards, covering his lifespan, your child’s language development, to a great extent, determines whether learning will be a breeze or a battle.
+The language stimulation you give your child will help determine how smart they will be.

 There is a close relationship between spoken language and specific learning difficulties, for example, dyslexia.
-Roughly 60% of dyslexia sufferers were late talkers, states Prof. Beve Hornsby in her book Overcoming Dyslexia.
+Roughly 60% of people with dyslexia were late talkers, states Prof. Beve Hornsby in her book Overcoming Dyslexia.

-Contrary to popular belief, language development is not a natural or an automatic process.
-Everything a person knows or is able to do has to be learned, and language is no exception.
+Contrary to popular belief, language development is not natural or automatic.
+Everything a person knows or can do has to be learned, and language is no exception.

-Your baby’s brain wants to start learning even before he is born, says speech and hearing scientist Dr. Patricia Kuhl.
-During the last ten weeks of a mother’s pregnancy, her baby starts learning his mother tongue while waiting snugly in the womb.
+Your baby’s brain wants to start learning before being born, says speech and hearing scientist Dr. Patricia Kuhl.
+During the last ten weeks of a mother’s pregnancy, babies start learning their mother tongue while waiting snugly in the womb.

-Within hours after birth, babies are able to distinguish between their mother tongue and foreign languages.
+Within hours after birth, babies can distinguish between their mother tongue and foreign languages.
 This research, says Patricia, sends a clear message to all mothers: your baby listens, learns, and remembers during the last phase of pregnancy.

-This pronouncement is supported by various studies.
-During the sixth month of pregnancy, a baby already starts to develop an ear, a sensitivity, for his mother’s voice and the particular rhythm of his mother tongue.
+Various studies support Patricia’s message.
+During the sixth month of pregnancy, babies already start to develop an ear, a sensitivity to their mother’s voice, and the particular rhythm of their mother tongue.

-A German study recorded the cries of babies between the ages three and five days old and analyzed the sounds.
-Half the babies came from French-speaking families and the other half from German families.
-The scientists found that there is a distinct difference in form and sound between the cries of the babies from the different groups.
+A German study recorded babies’ cries between three and five days old and analyzed the sounds.
+Half the babies came from French-speaking families, and the other half were from German families.
+The scientists found a distinct difference in form and sound between the babies’ cries from the different groups.

-One should, therefore, start talking to one’s baby before birth and keep on doing so after birth, thereby developing the architecture of his brain.
-He is going to need this architecture later to read, learn and think smartly.
+Therefore, one should start talking to one’s baby before birth and keep doing so after birth, thereby developing the brain’s architecture.
+They will need this architecture later to read, learn and think smartly.

-Parents, older brothers and sisters, grandparents and caregivers should, right from the start, help to provide the little one with a solid foundation for learning language; they can do this by talking to him.
+Parents, grandparents, older brothers and sisters, and caregivers should, right from the start, help to provide the little one with a solid foundation for learning language; they can do this by talking to the new baby.

-You have many occasions to talk to your new baby during the day for example bath-time, while feeding, when diapers are being changed and in the car on your way to day-care.
-Talk about the environment, what you are doing, name the streets that you pass.
-Use the same sentences and grammatical structure, the same words and rhymes over and over.
+You have many occasions to talk to your new baby during the day, for example, bath-time, while feeding, when changing diapers, and in the car on your way to daycare.
+Talk about the environment and what you are doing, naming the streets you pass.
+Use the same sentences, grammatical structures, words, and rhymes, over and over.
 The sooner you start doing this, the sooner your baby will start talking.

-It seems as if our brains have been wired to recognize, and therefore repeat certain patterns and repetitions.
+It seems our brains have been wired to recognize and repeat specific patterns and repetitions.
 This explains why babies’ first words are usually mamma, dadda, yaya et cetera.

-The aforementioned is confirmed by research from the University of British Columbia, where scientists monitored the brain activity of 22 newborn babies while they were being exposed to recordings of made-up words.
-Words that end in repeating syllables – such as “mubaba” and “penana” – were mixed with words without repetition such as “mubage” and “penaku”.
-The scientists used the latest optical brain scanning techniques and found increased brain activity in the temporal and left frontal brain areas of the infants whenever the repetitious words were being played.
-Words without adjacent repetitions, for example “bamuba” or “napena” elicited no distinctive responses from their brains.
-This is one of the first studies to prove an infant’s inborn ability to distinguish structural patterns in language.
+The aforementioned is confirmed by research from the University of British Columbia, where scientists monitored the brain activity of 22 newborn babies.
+At the same time, they were being exposed to recordings of made-up words.
+Words that end in repeating syllables – such as “mubaba” and “penana” – were mixed with words without repetition, such as “mubage” and “penaku.”
+The scientists used the latest optical brain scanning techniques and found increased brain activity in the infants’ temporal and left frontal brain areas whenever the repetitious words were being played.
+However, words without adjacent repetitions, for example, “bamuba” or “napena” elicited no distinctive responses from their brains.
+This study is one of the first to prove an infant’s inborn ability to distinguish structural patterns in language.

 What does this tell us?

-Another interesting fact is that people have a passive knowledge of language on the one hand and an active knowledge on the other.
-When we listen or read, we utilize our passive vocabulary, but when we talk or write, we use our active vocabulary.
+Another interesting fact is that people have passive knowledge of a language on the one hand and active knowledge on the other.
+We utilize our passive vocabulary when we listen or read, but when we talk or write, we use our active vocabulary.

-Your child develops his passive vocabulary through hearing words and phrases that are being repeated over and over and over.
-After hearing a word or a phrase repeatedly for a sufficient number of times, the word or phrase becomes part of his active vocabulary.
-Therefore, the active vocabulary can only develop and grow through the development of the passive vocabulary.
-Research shows that a child who has started talking must hear a word roughly 500 times before it becomes part of his active vocabulary.
+Your child develops their passive vocabulary by hearing words and phrases that are being repeated over and over and over.
+After hearing a word or a phrase repeatedly for a sufficient number of times, the word or phrase becomes part of their active vocabulary.
+Therefore, active vocabulary can only develop and grow through the development of passive vocabulary.
+For example, research shows that a child who has started talking must hear a word roughly 500 times before it becomes part of their active vocabulary.

-It may feel rather stupid to talk to your baby, and yes, initially there is no real verbal response from him.
-Rest assured, however, that he learns from every word that you utter.
+It may feel rather stupid to talk to your baby, and yes, initially there is no real verbal response from them.
+Rest assured, however, that they learn from every word you utter.

 Stages of language development

-The first year is regarded as the pre-speech or pre-linguistic phase.
-Speech development occurs through eye contact and sound exchanges between caregiver and baby.
+The first year is regarded as the prespeech or prelinguistic phase.
+Speech development occurs through eye contact and sound exchanges between the caregiver and baby.
 Sounds like dadadada and mamama and waaaa are examples of utterances during this stage.

-After this initial stage the one-word sentence surfaces.
-Between 10 and 13 months your baby will start to say a word.
-This word will usually be within context, and is probably accompanied by non-verbal gestures.
-Your baby may, for example, lean over, reach for his bottle and say “botty”.
-You will then interpret this as “pass my bottle so that I can throw it over the side of the crib again.”
-Another example is when Dad enters the room and baby responds with “Dada!” – maybe “Daddy pick me up!” is what he really wants to say.
+After this initial stage, the one-word sentence surfaces.
+Between 10 and 13 months, your baby will start to say a word.
+This word is usually within context and is probably accompanied by non-verbal gestures.
+Your baby may, for example, lean over, reach for his bottle and say “botty.”
+You will then interpret this as, “pass my bottle so that I can throw it over the side of the crib again.”
+Another example is when Dad enters the room and baby responds with “Dada!” – maybe “Daddy pick me up!” is what your baby really wants to say.